adaapp/testing-dec2021-team3/README.md

 - SEO which is an aggregation of scores in features such as meta description, presence of titles, legible font sizes.

 ![image 6 (1)](https://user-images.githubusercontent.com/54673305/149948691-0b5389cc-fe86-4b4b-be74-fadd1c521871.png)

+## Continuous integration / Continuous Delivery
+### GitHub Actions

+GitHub Actions is used to automate the testing pipeline every time code is pushed or a request is made.
+This allows the team to create workflows that build and test every pull request to the repository, or deploy our merged pull requests to production.
+The team is also using GitHub Actions to improve the workflow of the team by automatically adding the appropriate labels.